14. New Scanning¶

 case the index for each point on the new line will decrement for each point

 starting from the maximum value back to 0.
-The method getIndex(String)
+The method getIndex(String) can be

-used to get the index for an axis name, and getIndex(int)
+used to get the index for an axis name, and getIndex(int) to get the index

 for a dimension index.
-The methods getStepIndex()
+The methods getStepIndex() returns the overall index

 of the position within those generated.

-There are four implementations of IPosition
+There are four implementations of IPosition.
+The classes StaticPosition,

-are used for 0, 1 and 2 dimensional positions
+Scalar and IPoint are used for 0, 1 and 2 dimensional positions

 respectively.
-The class MapPosition
+The class MapPosition covers the general case.

 14.4.
 Defining a Scan¶

-A scan is defined by a ScanBean
+A scan is defined by a ScanBean, which contains a ScanRequest describing

 the scan.
-The other properties of a ScanBean
+The other properties of a ScanBean describe the status of

 the scan.

-describing the scan path for the scan.
+A ScanRequest contains a CompoundModel describing the scan path for the scan.

-contains one or more model objects describing the path for
+A CompoundModel contains one or more model objects describing the path for

 a particular scan axis or multiple axes.
 For a mapping scan, the inner most model

-.
+TwoAxisGridPointsModel.
 Any outer axes will be of some class that implements

-also includes a Map<String, IDetectorModel>
+A ScanRequest also includes a Map<String, IDetectorModel> of detectors models

 keyed by detector name.
 This keys in the map are the names of the detectors to be

-value for each detector name is the
+included in the scan.
+The IDetectorModel value for each detector name is the

 model with which that detector will be configured before the scan starts.
 This will

-set the exposure time of the detector, since this is defined in IMalcolmModel
+set the exposure time of the detector, since this is defined in IMalcolmModel,

 and any other properties depending on the model class (see Detectors above.